the-real-nox/progbot/README.md

 It should be noted that the devs creating that page were so kind to put the data into main, so its not to hard to parse it with `bs4`
 We can now extract the data for this year
-The years to search for can be found in `config.cfg` (created on first run) The first year possible is `20/21`, due to variation in the html markup
+The years to search for can be found in `config.cfg` (created on first run) The first year possible is `20/21`, due to variation in the html markup, which means that `21/22` is the first one that you will actually get, since we need the last day of the summer-break to calculate the length of the school-year

 Also important to note is that the day a holiday starts is **the saturday before**.